rmmenezes/Graphs/README.md

 ## Welcome to Project in NetworkX PYTHON
+This project is an activity carried out in the course of computer science in the field of graphs.

 NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

 ### Install